nheron/droolsonboarding/gettingStarted/implementation_the_promotion_step.md

-# Implementation the Zurich promotion step
+# Implementation the Child over 3 is free

 ## Creating the rule